derhuerst/vbb-modules/readme.md

 - [`vbb-client`](https://github.com/derhuerst/vbb-client) – An API client for `vbb-rest`, covering all of VBB, deployed at `vbb.transport.rest`.
 - [`vbb-rest`](https://github.com/derhuerst/vbb-rest) – An HTTP API, covering all of VBB.
 - [`vbb-hafas`](https://github.com/derhuerst/vbb-hafas) – A client for their HAFAS API.
-- [`vbb-departures-in-direction`](https://github.com/derhuerst/vbb-departures-in-direction) – Get departures at a VBB station in a certain direction.
+- [`hafas-departures-in-direction`](https://github.com/derhuerst/hafas-departures-in-direction) – Pass in a HAFAS client, get departures in a certain direction.
 - [`hafas-client`](https://github.com/derhuerst/hafas-client) – A client for HAFAS mobile APIs.
 - [`vbb-disruptions`](https://github.com/derhuerst/vbb-disruptions) – Disruptions in VBB public transport.
 - [`vbb-monitor`](https://github.com/derhuerst/vbb-monitor) – Fetch all departures of all lines at all stations.